 In addition, the climate is an inert and sensitive system.
 If, for example, a tipping point (e.g. the Gulf Stream or permafrost soils) in the climate system is reached or exceeded, this change is irreversible, i.e. it cannot be reversed.
 Other parts of the climate system (e.g. sea level) react sluggishly to changes in CO2 concentration and show strongly time-delayed effects.

 The current climate crisis differs from earlier climate changes mainly by its speed.
-Never before have so many greenhouse gases been emitted so quickly, even the CO2 emissions of volcanoes in their most active times exceed man-made emissions by far.
+Never before have so many greenhouse gases been emitted so quickly.
 The reason for the rising temperatures is that we humans emit too much greenhouse gas due to our way of life since industrialisation, thus increasing the greenhouse effect.
 More heat than normal is trapped in the earth's atmosphere and the average global temperature increases, or global warming takes place.

 - myclimate Klimabooklet 2019